The River (skyscraper)

-Facilities include a 120 m river promenade, gym, several swimming pools, gardens, and adjacent community mall retail space at VUE, also owned and operated by Raimon Land, which opened in 2012.
+Facilities include a 120 m river promenade, gym, eight swimming pools (including two "sky pools"), gardens, and adjacent community mall retail space at VUE, also owned and operated by Raimon Land, which opened in 2012.
 VUE was to be converted into hotel under the brand Kitch Hotel.
 However, the hotel never officially opened under its original branding and was later rebranded as Riva Vibe, launching on December 4, 2024.

 Awards

 The River has been recognized as a landmark development in Thailand, winning the prestigious Thailand Property Award "Best Luxury Condo Bangkok" Award in 2012, as well as "Best Condo Development" in the same year.